 PINK SAPPHIRES COLOUR GRADING

 Due to sapphire belonging to trigonal crystal system, sapphires are a dichroic gemstone.
 This means it has two different colours when viewed from the two different sides of the crystal (horizontally and vertically).
-Pink sapphires generally have a combination of pink-violet, pink-steel or pink-purple.
+Pink sapphires generally have a combination of pink-violet or pink-purple.